pascallaliberte/customcharts.dev/src/index.md

 As I work on [supercharts.dev][supercharts], I'm [posting on Twitter about my progress](https://twitter.com/search?q=chart%20(from%3Apascallaliberte)&src=typed_query&f=live).
 See you there?

 Why isn't there a chart on this page?
 Honestly, I couldn't think of a chart to add that wasn't lame.
-But with link to Twitter just above, you can see my latest work.
+But with the link to Twitter just above, you can see my latest work.
 {: .text-black/50.mt-8.text-sm }

 [supercharts]: https://supercharts.dev